 A native of New York City, Gerri found her own small-town haven in Florida many years ago.
 She lives with her husband, spoils her cats, keeps tabs on a far-flung extended family, and gets out into the garden when possible, although the plants question her dedication.

 Gerri shares her space-geek husband’s enthusiasm for our final frontier, which helps her remember she doesn’t live in the 19th century.
-That's a good thing, because she likes to writes contemporary inspirational novels as well as historical fiction.
+That's a good thing, because she likes to writes contemporary inspirational novels and short stories as well as historical fiction.
 She's also a needlework nerd who crochets, quilts, and sews at a pace that qualifies her for the slow-life movement.